tweedegolf/storage-abstraction/publish/Storage/README.md

 If the call is successful `value` will hold the string "ok".

 >[!NOTE]
-> If you use the Amazon S3 adapter with Cubbit and you want the files stored in a public bucket to be public as well you need to add `{ACL: "public-read"}` or `{ACL: "public-read-write"}` to the options object.
+> For Cubbit: if you want the files stored in a public bucket to be public as well you need to add `{ACL: "public-read"}` or `{ACL: "public-read-write"}` to the options object.

 <hr>